DmitryCAP/DmitryCAP/README.md

 - 👋 Hi, I’m @DmitryCAP
-- 👀 I’m interested in JavaScript, React, 3D modeling, 3D Printing
+- 👀 I’m interested in JavaScript, React, 3D modeling, 3D Printing, PYTHON...
 - 🌱 I’m currently learning JS, React Native, a lot of TypeScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me voland79@list.ru